How to Create Your First MCP Tool on SettleGrid

 Install the SettleGrid SDK

 The fastest way to get started is with the SettleGrid scaffolding CLI.
 Run npx create-settlegrid-tool in your terminal and follow the interactive prompts.
 The CLI creates a complete project with TypeScript, billing hooks, and test harnesses already wired in.
-You can also pass flags like --category data or --pricing per-call to skip the prompts.
+Run it interactively, or pass --template <slug> to scaffold a specific gallery template (for example, --template tmdb).

 Create Your Tool Handler